Marineland of Canada: Walruses and belugas

 In 2001, Marineland added walruses to the marine mammals it kept.
 The first walrus was Sonja, from the Moscow Zoo.
 It was joined by Zeus and Apollo two months later and Pandora, Buttercup and Buddy in 2002.
 Marineland added Smooshi and Azul in 2004.
 Sonja died in 2017, and Zeus died in 2018.
 In 2003, Marineland opened the "Arctic Cove" beluga whale exhibit.
 Beluga whales were held in Friendship Cove from May 30, 1999, until the opening of Arctic Cove in late 2003.
 Belugas returned to Friendship Cove in December 2008 following the importation of eight individuals.
 In 2014, several belugas were switched between Arctic Cove and Friendship Cove.

-In 2004, Marineland opened the "Sky Screamer" triple tower ride.
-That same year, Marineland bought the Green Oaks Mobile Home Park across the street from the park with plans to relocate maintenance buildings to the site.
-In 2009, Marineland evicted 47 families that were tenants at the park.
-The tenants appealed to the Ontario Landlord and Tenant Board, lost their case and were ordered off the property by March 2010.
-One tenant committed suicide while others continued to fight Marineland but had to leave in 2011.
-Holer was ordered to pay $11,000 each to several tenants for harassment.
+Animal-welfare allegations and legal disputes

 Beginning in 2012, the park has been the subject of several allegations of poor conditions for its animals by former employees and animal activists have protested outside its gates on several occasions.
 The park stated that it had been inspected by the Ontario Society for the Prevention of Cruelty to Animals (OSPCA) and Canada's Accredited Zoos and Aquariums (CAZA), many times over the years, some leading to orders issued by the OSPCA.
 Marineland has filed nine lawsuits against activists, former employees and the media, and a further lawsuit against the OSPCA for malicious prosecution and reputational damage.

 In 2012, articles were published by the Toronto Star alleging animal mistreatment, resulting in negative publicity.
 An inspection by the OSPCA and CAZA, however, found "no issues of concern".
 The Star reported that the OSPCA issued orders to Marineland to improve the water conditions for animals at the park and address specific issues with other animals, and that Marineland complied.

+Orca captivity ban and Kiska

 In 2015, the Government of Ontario banned the practice of breeding and keeping orcas in captivity, while allowing the existing one to remain at Marineland.
 Marineland's last orca, Kiska, died at the park in March 2023, having not interacted with another orca since 2011.

 In November 2016 and January 2017, the OSPCA received a complaint from a former employee through the animal rights organization Last Chance for Animals.
 The OSPCA filed some charges against the park in late 2016 and early 2017, but all of the charges were withdrawn by government prosecutors later that year.